zhaojw1998/SoundtrackClassification/readme.md

             Output of the network are melspectrogram-wise, i.e., each output score corresponds to a 960ms clip, but not the whole sound track file.
 This script averages the scores from corresponding melspectrograms, and form a new output which is sound-track-wise.

         |--Fusion_audio_with_video.py
-            This script fuses video and audio outputs.
+            This script fuses video and audio outputs as a weighted average.
 Note that both outputs should have the same length.
 Specifically, both outputs in our processing are 600*29731*1 npy files.
+This script now supports automatically choosing the best weighted ratio.

 ## 3. Run